“Alefa! Raiky, roa, telo!!” [Ready! One, two, three!!]

 When I asked about the changes she had seen since she began working with the Safidy programme, Balbine replied, “The difference Safidy has made to young women has been life-changing.
 They choose the number of children they have, and the spacing of the births, which has led to some of them opening shops and helping in fisheries management.
 They can now buy clothes and food”.

 Balbine was particularly moved by the change she saw in one particular client: “A 26-year-old lady* with six children – she was worryingly thin.
-She started using the contraceptive injection Depo-Provera for three months and liked it because they were easy to use and not frequently needed.
+She started using a contraceptive injection for three months and liked it because they were easy to use and not frequently needed.
 They have changed her life – her health has improved significantly and she can now wash clothes and cook food, and she is not skinny anymore.
 She even helps her husband who works in the fishery”.

 I chatted with the coordinator of the community health programme, Njaka, to understand more about the programme and gauge how I could best contribute.
 We decided that teaching basic IT skills to some of the staff would be valuable, as well as proofreading and formatting some of their presentations.
 After taking these sessions, I noticed that the staff I was teaching all spoke Malagasy as their primary language, but their computers were either in French or English.
 Although most could speak French, and some knew English, it was still very difficult to understand and navigate a computer system in their secondary or tertiary language.
 Demystifying some of the IT commands and techniques was a genuinely great way to help, and I would urge any future BV volunteers to get involved with this.
 Don’t underestimate the value of skills that are second nature to most young people who own a laptop!